astral-sh/uv/docs/reference/cli.md

 </dd><dt><code>--frozen</code></dt><dd><p>Run without updating the <code>uv.lock</code> file.</p>

 <p>Instead of checking if the lockfile is up-to-date, uses the versions in the lockfile as the source of truth.
 If the lockfile is missing, uv will exit with an error.
-If the <code>pyproject.toml</code> includes new dependencies that have not been included in the lockfile yet, they will not be present in the environment.</p>
+If the <code>pyproject.toml</code> includes changes to dependencies that have not been included in the lockfile yet, they will not be present in the environment.</p>

 </dd><dt><code>--help</code>, <code>-h</code></dt><dd><p>Display the concise help for this command</p>